 Your guide will tell you about the famous Round Table at the Algonquin Hotel and which members might still be there.
 You’ll hear about a haunted carriage house in Hell’s Kitchen.
 And you can enjoy a drink in one of New York City’s oldest and most haunted bars.
 All this and more on this fascinating tour.

 Are you looking for a way to save money on this great tour?
-Click here and you can save $34.50 (50% discount) on each ticket.
+Book the tour here to get the best available price.